Are you tougher than a Kodiak bear? I know a bunch of Boy Scouts who recently proved that they are, indeed, tougher than Kodiak bears!

 Six of the older, more experienced Boy Scouts from Troop No. 124 of McComb recently took part in a KODIAK leadership training course, during which they backpacked about 30 miles of the Black Creek National Hiking Trail that winds its way from Brooklyn, Miss., southeast through DeSoto National Forest and the Black Creek Wilderness

 Last week, Boy Scout Troop No. 124 of McComb embarked upon a five-day, 50-mile canoe-packing trek along Black Creek from the bridge at Dantzler Camp to the Highway 26 bridge outside Wiggins through the Black Creek Wilderness.
-Black Creek is named from the tannin-stained water and is described as some of the best canoeing in the South.
-It seems to […]
+Black Creek is named from the tannin-stained water and is described as some of the best canoeing in […]

 Photos by Patrick Parker

 Labor Day weekend 2019 I hopped over to the Wild Azalea trail at Woodworth Louisiana and did an 18-mile, 3-day, 2-night solo backpacking trek that turned out to be pretty much one of the most fun, challenging, and rewarding pack camping experiences I’ve ever had!
-So much about this trek was different from any other I’ve ever done.
-It was […]
+So much about this trek was different from any other […]

 Beginning at Fairley Bridge Landing Recreational area outside Wiggins, the first day and a half was spent in the Red Hills area — a series of ridges that was home to the Red Hills community during the 1800s.